fredrikburmester/fredrikburmester-express/README.md

   description	""
   }]
   ```
-  - The photos json file can be created with my pyton script link
+  - The photos json file can be created with my pyton script: [Photos to JSON](https://github.com/fredrikburmester/photos-to-json)
 3. Change all relevant code:
   - Links and titles in `index.jade`, `layout.jade` and `ìndex.js`.
 4. Create a